hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 The HologramImage class
 =======================

-The :py:class:`~._signals.hologram_image.HologramImage` class is designed to hold images acquired via electron holography.
+The :py:class:`~._signals.hologram_image.HologramImage` class is designed to contain images acquired via electron holography.

 To transform a :py:class:`~._signals.signal2d.Signal2D` (or subclass) into a